+Land Remediation in the Central Area and Western Corridor
-2.49 The desirable infrastructure items of importance to the city include:

-- Green infrastructure: river corridor, formal and informal green spaces and allotments. - Safer and improved routes for pedestrians and cyclists. - Smarter Choices Measures, including measures such as: - Travel Plans new development to be required to contribute to improvements identified by School Travel Plans - Community Transport - Encouraging car sharing e.g. via car clubs - Working from Home - Re-provision of any sports pitches or other facilities where triggered by development. - District heating infrastructure
+- 2.48a Addressing land remediation within the Central Area and Western Corridor in relation to industrial and utilities uses, including the decommissioning and removal of the Windsor Gas Holder Station is an essential prerequisite to the redevelopment of Bath Western Riverside and its environs. - 2.49 The desirable infrastructure items of importance to the city include: - Green infrastructure: river corridor, formal and informal green spaces and allotments. - Safer and improved routes for pedestrians and cyclists. - Smarter Choices Measures, including measures such as:

+- Travel Plans new development to be required to contribute to improvements identified by School Travel Plans

+- Community Transport

+- Encouraging car sharing e.g. via car clubs

+- Working from Home

+- Re-provision of any sports pitches or other facilities where triggered by development.

+- District heating infrastructure

+- Delivery

-2.50 The Council working in conjunction with West of England partners, the Homes & Communities Agency, and other agencies, has developed a Delivery & Infrastructure Investment Framework for the subregion covering the period 2010-2020.
+- 2.50 The Council working in conjunction with West of England partners, the Homes & Communities Agency, and other agencies, has developed a Delivery & Infrastructure Investment Framework for the subregion covering the period 2010-2020.
 A Delivery & Infrastructure Investment Plan for 2010/11 has been agreed.
 This process has been known as the "Single Conversation".

-2.51 The Central Area + Western Riverside (referred to as Bath City Riverside) is identified as an important location for delivering the aspirations for summarised below: the West of England.
+- 2.51 The Central Area + Western Riverside (referred to as Bath City Riverside) is identified as an important location for delivering the aspirations for the West of England.
 Investment needs to be made into a number of key infrastructure schemes including flood alleviation, land assembly, remediation and affordable housing.
 In total £27.6m of public investment will be needed to ensure that these matters are addressed.

-- 2.52 Delivery of the strategy and infrastructure required to support it will be facilitated by the planning framework
+- 2.52 Delivery of the strategy and infrastructure required to support it will be facilitated by the planning framework summarised below:

 - Planning Obligations SPD

 - Placemaking Plan

 - Community Infrastructure Levy

-Delivery Contingency: Newbridge Riverside
+Delivery Contingency: Newbridge Twerton Riverside

 2.53 Although this area provides important land for light industrial uses, it is significantly under utilised in terms of the prevailing built form (single story buildings etc) and that there is scope to intensify this area and to do so in a way that allows a better response to the riverside environment.
-The spatial strategy seeks to focus new 'town centre' employment generating uses within the Central Area.

-However, should it be demonstrable that supply is not keeping pace with demand the Newbridge Riverside area presents a deliverable out-of-centre alternative.
-Further, should housing development fall behind schedule, this area provides an option for accommodating any shortfall.
+The spatial strategy seeks to focus new 'town centre' employment office generating uses within the Central Area.
+However, should it be demonstrable that supply is not keeping pace with demand the Newbridge Twerton Riverside area presents a deliverable out-of-centre alternative.
+Further, should housing development fall behind scheduledelivery require additional land, this area provides an option for accommodating any shortfall.

-Table 5 Summary of Key Infrastructure in Bath
+Table 5 - Summary of Key Infrastructure in Bath